sdevaney/andorstrailwiki/contributor-section/combat.md

 ## Chance To Hit

 &#x20;The chance to hit in Andor's Trail v0.6.11 is calculated as follows: determine damage based on the attacker's damage potential, which is usually specified as an interval.
 The attack damage is a random number in that interval.
-If the target has any damage resistance, the resulting damage is reduced by the target's damage resistance
+If the target has any damage resistance, the resulting damage is reduced by the target's damage resistance.
+The formula is as follows:
+Effective AC = (Your AC) - (Target BC)
+Actual AC = 50 * (1 + (2/pi) * ATAN((Effective AC - 50) / 40))

 ## Fleeing